pavr1/local/server/docs/Database.md

 ## Business Logic Triggers
 - Update `total_recipe_cost` in recipes table when recipe_ingredients change
-- Recalculate `calculated_price` when cost components change
+- Recalculate pricing fields in existences table when cost components change
-- Update `cost_per_unit` in recipe_ingredients when ingredient prices change
-- Track ingredient consumption by updating `number_of_units_available` in existences table
+- Track ingredient consumption by updating `units_available` in existences table
 - Implement FIFO logic: use oldest existences first (by purchase_date)
 - Alert when existences are near expiry (based on expiry_date)
+- Calculate final pricing (margins, taxes) at existence level for inventory items
+- Link receipt_number to expense/receipt table for full traceability

 ---